-This can be a pain, but it is worthwhile.
-We had an inflatable bed mat that didn’t inflate and a light which we couldn’t hang up due to a broken clip on our recent road trip to NT.
+This can be a pain, and take a while, but it is absolutely worthwhile.
+We had an inflatable bed mat that didn’t inflate and a light which we couldn’t hang up due to a broken clip on our road trip to NT.

 Thankfully we were able to purchase and be reimbursed for a new bed mat, but if we weren’t near a store this would have been very annoying.
 And uncomfortable!